HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-01-Reading-N-characters-from-the-end.md

 it doesn't make sense to `.SubString()` it to take "some characters" out of the end.
 Because it might split in the middle of a multi-character-grapheme.

+Although for English speakers and most files, you can do it, and it works and it's fine and convenient.
+You just can't do it properly quickly.
+Or at all.

-Even though the preview of the book is quite readable, I doubt I could make it through 800+ pages of this, but it probably contains many other reasons this can't work 100% correctly.
+The preview of the book is quite readable,
+(I doubt I could make it through 800+ pages though), but it probably contains many other reasons this can't work 100% correctly.

 Which means all the things from earlier programming lessons aren't quite right.